 Note: If you are receiving a treatment involving Trigger Point Therapy, your therapist will ask you to be more present and engaged than you would be in a more relaxing massage modality.
 This treatment is a team effort that requires constant communication between client and practitioner.

 What should I wear?
 That is up to you.
 While it is possible to receive some types of massage fully clothed, it is recommended that you disrobe completely or wear only underwear.
 You may leave on your boxer shorts or athletic shorts, but they should be rolled up to provide better access to your legs.
-You will be given complete privacy to undress and settle onto the table before your treatment, and also to get off of the table and dress after your treatment.
+You will be given complete privacy to undress and settle onto the table before your treatment, and will also have privacy to get off of the table and dress after your treatment.
 During your treatment, you will be covered by a sheet and blanket, and only the part of your body that is being massaged will be uncovered.
 Private areas, as well as any other areas that you may specifically request, always remain covered.

 Please click HERE to return to the FAQ page and read more about massage.